-From the P.A.M. display, pressing the "File Manager" (f2) softkey gets you to a "Format" softkey.
-Press the key labeled "Format" (f5) and answer the next questions.
+1. From the P.A.M. display, pressing the File Manager (f2) softkey gets you to a Format softkey.
+Press the key labeled Format (f5) and answer the next questions.

-"Enter the disc to format".
-The first disc drive is assigned the letter C. Type C: and press return.
+"Enter the disc to format."
+The first disc drive is assigned the letter C. Type C: and press Return.

 "Enter a volume label (optional)."
 The volume label is the name you want to call the disc.
 This can be up to 11 characters.
-For example, let's call this disc "First".
-Type First and press Return.
+For example, let's call this disc "First."
+Type FIRST and press Return.

 The information is displayed on the first two lines below the cursor.
 Press the Start Format key (f1) if these two lines are correct.

 "Formatting Disc.
 Please wait." appears on the display.
 Formatting a disc takes about 1 1/2 minutes.
-The interleave used with this formatting method is 8, the optimal for HP Portable/9114A operation.
+The interleave used with this formatting method is 8, the optimal interleave for HP Portables/9114B operation.

-After formatting is complete, pressing the "Exit Format" (f8) softkey returns you to the main File Manager display.
-To exit File Manager press the "Exit File Manager" softkey.
+After formatting is complete, pressing the Exit Format (f8) softkey returns you to the main File Manager display.
+To exit File Manager, press the Exit File Manager softkey.
 This ends the format procedure.

-The second method of formatting discs is to use the MS DOS Format command.
-From the initial P.A.M. display, tabbing over to the area called "DOS Commands" and pressing "Return" allows you to use the DOS command called Format.
-The interleave used in this command is 8 which is optimal for your HP Portable/9114A system.
+The second method of formatting discs is to use the MS-DOS Format command.
+From the initial P.A.M. display, tabbing over to the area called "DOS Commands" and pressing Return allows you to use the DOS command called FORMAT.
+The interleave used in this command is 8, the optimal interleave for your HP Portables/9114B system.